Peace Bond Surrey

-A peace bond is a criminal court order that sets out specific conditions to protect the safety or property of others.
+A peace bond is a criminal court order that sets out specific conditions to protect the safety of others or property.
 A judge can order that a peace bond be imposed if there is a reasonable fear that a person will cause personal injury to another person, their family, or their property.
 Section 810 of the Criminal Code allows a peace bond to be imposed, much like that of a restraining order.
 A peace bond is a more serious form of restraining order because breaching the conditions may result in criminal charges.
 Breaching a peace bond can also result in a financial penalty, where the accused ends up owing the government a substantial fee.

 For accused persons charged with family/domestic violence offences where there has not been serious injury, a peace bond is very often the best possible outcome.
 If a Crown consents to doing a peace bond, the criminal charge will be withdrawn.
 Preventing a criminal record is the most beneficial result that we seek for our clients.
 While a peace bond may show up on certain kinds of “enhanced” police background checks (for example, a “vulnerable persons check”), it is not entered into the national criminal record database.
-This means that the client can honestly say they have never been found guilty, have never been convicted and do not have a criminal record.
+This means that the client can honestly say they have never been found guilty, and have never been convicted and have not received a criminal record.
 Peace bonds do not require the accused to plead guilty.
 The only legally binding criteria is that there is a reasonable fear that an offence may be committed.

 A peace bond will only be available where the Crown consents.
 It is important to have a criminal defence lawyer to convince the Crown that it is “not in the public interest” to proceed with the charges.
 When deciding whether to agree to a peace bond, the Crown will consider whether the offence involved a serious injury, whether there is a substantial history of abusive behaviour against the victim, the accused’s criminal record, whether the accused will admit what happened, and what conditions will be appropriate.
-Typically, only Simple assaults will be eligible for a peace bond.
+Typically, only simple assaults will be eligible for a peace bond.
 Under the right circumstances, however, and with proper legal representation, even more serious offences can result in peace bonds.
-As criminal defence lawyers in Calgary, Edmonton, Victoria, Vancouver and the surrounding areas we have had success securing peace bonds for the following offence types:
+As criminal defence lawyers in Calgary, Edmonton, and surrounding areas we have had success securing peace bonds for the following offence types: